roryp/stranglerfig/README.md

 ---

+## **Comparison with the Reference App**

+The sample implementation in this repository is similar to the reference app provided in the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository.
+Both implementations use the strangler fig pattern for incremental modernization.

+The reference app demonstrates how to apply the strangler fig pattern for Modern Web Applications (MWA).
+This pattern involves gradually replacing parts of a legacy system with new functionality, allowing for incremental modernization without disrupting the entire system.
+The sample implementation in this repository follows a similar approach, showcasing how to route requests between legacy and modern services based on specific criteria.

+For more details on the reference app and its use of the strangler fig pattern for MWA, visit the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository.

+### **Details on the Reference App Implementation**

+The reference app provided in the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository implements the strangler fig pattern in a detailed and comprehensive manner.
+Here are some key aspects of how the reference app implements the strangler fig pattern:

+- **Gradual Replacement**: The reference app gradually replaces parts of the legacy system with new functionality.
+This allows for incremental modernization without disrupting the entire system.
+- **Routing Logic**: The reference app uses routing logic to direct requests to either the legacy or modern implementation based on specific criteria.
+This ensures that both systems can coexist during the transition period.
+- **Incremental Modernization**: The reference app demonstrates how to incrementally modernize a legacy system by replacing individual components with modern implementations.
+This approach minimizes risks and ensures a smooth transition.
+- **Cloud-Native Integration**: The reference app leverages cloud-native services and tools, such as Azure Kubernetes Service (AKS) and Azure App Service, to build scalable and resilient applications.
+This integration ensures that the modernized system is aligned with best practices for cloud-native development.
+- **Message Queues**: The reference app uses message queues to handle asynchronous communication between services, ensuring reliable and decoupled interactions.
+- **Container Apps**: The reference app utilizes container apps to package and deploy services consistently across different environments, enhancing scalability and maintainability.
+- **Detailed Documentation**: The reference app provides detailed documentation and step-by-step instructions for implementing the strangler fig pattern.
+This includes guidance on setting up the development environment, deploying the application, and managing the transition from legacy to modern systems.

+For a comprehensive understanding of how the reference app implements the strangler fig pattern, refer to the [Modern Java Web App Patterns](https://github.com/azure/modern-web-app-pattern-java) repository and its accompanying documentation.

+---

 ## **Running the Spring Boot Sample**

 To run the Spring Boot sample demonstrating the strangler fig pattern, follow these steps: